 Restoration of blood flow by angioplasty or removal of blood clot

 Acute occlusion is a surgical emergency requiring removal of the blood clot (embolectomy), angioplasty, or some other procedure (such as injecting drugs to break up the clot or doing emergency surgical bypass) to restore blood flow to the affected area.

-Angioplasty with removal of a blood clot or surgery is done for sudden, complete blockage of a renal artery.
+Angioplasty with removal of a blood clot, insertion of a stent, or surgery is done for sudden, complete blockage of a renal artery.
 If done promptly, the procedure can restore blood flow and kidney function.

 No specific treatment is needed for gradual, moderate blockage of a renal artery as long as blood pressure is controlled and blood tests indicate that the kidneys are functioning adequately.
 If renovascular hypertension develops, antihypertensive drugs Drug Treatment of High Blood Pressure High blood pressure is very common.
 It often does not cause symptoms; however, high blood pressure can increase the risk of stroke, heart attacks, and heart failure.
 Therefore, it is important... read more are used.
 Often, at least three antihypertensives are needed.
 Angiotensin-converting enzyme (ACE) inhibitors are particularly useful.
 Kidney function must be monitored when ACE inhibitors are used.
 If high blood pressure persists and is severe or if kidney function is deteriorating, doctors may do angioplasty or bypass surgery to restore blood flow to the kidney.